Krule/rblocks/README.md

 # Ruby Blocks

-Ruby Blocks, or `rblocks` is a set of utilities built on top of the Ruby Ractor.
+Ruby Blocks is a set of basic utilities built on top of the Ruby Ractor.

 ## Installation